jquery/contribute.jquery.org/pages/repo-maintainers-guide.md

 This will create a local branch called `pr/55` which will be automatically checked out.

+*Note: Because `pru` will automatically check out the new branch, make sure that your master branch is up to date first.*

-There are other alternatives, look at the instructions GitHub provides on the Pull Request page (usually hidden in a popup triggered by the info-icon next to the "Merge pull request" button.
+If you prefer to run the individual commands manually, take a look at the instructions GitHub provides on the Pull Request page (usually hidden in a popup triggered by the info-icon next to the "Merge pull request" button) for step by step instructions.

 Regardless of how simple the patch may be, **never use GitHub's pull request interface to merge**.
 The merge button will always create a merge commit, which creates a messy history.

-## Verifying author info and CLA
+## Verify the Author Info and CLA

-Check that the commit has full name and a valid email address (via `git log`).
+Check that the commit has the author's full name and a valid email address.
+This can be done via `git log` once you have a local copy of the branch, or you can tack on `.patch` to the pull request URL and look at the email headers.

+Verify that the author has signed the CLA and that the CLA signature matches the commit info.
+The email address must be an exact match, but the name can be a loose match.
+For example, if the CLA is signed as William Doe and the commit has Will Doe or Bill Doe, it is acceptable.
+Partial names and nick names are not acceptable.

-Check the author has signed the CLA.
-If they haven't, ask them to sign it.
+If the author hasn't signed the CLA, ask them to do so.
+If there is a mismatch between the CLA and the commit info, ask them to either change their git info or re-sign the CLA.

-This step should eventually be automated.
+*This step will eventually be automated as a Travis task.*

-## How to test a pull request

-After using the `pru` alias above, the branch will be automatically checked out for you.
-You should run `grunt`, the unit tests in the browser, etc, and make sure things work correctly.

-### How we merge
+## Test the Pull Request

+Once you have a local checkout of the branch, you should run the appropriate tests for the project.
+This generally includes running `grunt`, unit tests in the browser, etc., though Travis should also be able to provide this information for you.

+### Merging a Pull Request

 We do not use merge commits in the jQuery repositories.
-Instead we use git's tools `commit --ammend`, `rebase`, or `cherry-pick` to update commits to allow fast-forward merges.
+Instead we rebase, amend, or cherry pick commits to create a clean, linear history.

 In order to accomplish this, you can check out the pull request branch, and then rebase it on master.